navxio/PRSense/README.md

 This architecture allows PRSense to:

-- run locally, or as a service
 - swap LLM providers without touching review logic
 - add new retrieval strategies without rewriting the engine
+- support new VCS platforms with a small adapter
 - remain understandable as complexity grows

 Most importantly, it allows PRSense to treat LLMs as interchangeable tools rather than structural dependencies.